 Major events during the year

-State of affairs of the Company and Change in the nature of business
+(State of Affairs of the Company and Change in the nature of Business

 Material changes and commitments

-No material changes and commitments have occurred between the date of the Balance Sheetand the date of the Boards Report affecting the financial position of the Company.
+No material changes and commitments have occurred between the date of the Balance Sheetand the date of the Board's Report affecting the financial position of the Company.

-Details of revision of Financial Statements or Boards Report
+Details of revision of Financial Statements or Board's Report

-Company has not revised Financial Statements or Boards Report in respect of anyof the three preceding financial years.
+Company has not revised Financial Statements or Board's Report in respect of any of thethree preceding financial years.

 a) Brief history of the Company overview of the industry and important changes in theindustry during the last financial year

-Brief history of the Company forms part of Board Responsibility Report attached tothis Report.
+Brief history of the Company forms part of Business Responsibility Report attached tothis Report.